 15 exhibiting artists : 4 female artists (one is a collaborative duo), 10 male artists

 Unfortunately another current MCA project can not claim the same gender equality outcome as Primavera.
 This exhibition The Wandering is a touring show of works purchased by the MCA for their collection of 14 moving image works by 4 female artists (one being a collaborative duo) and 10 male artists.

-This collection based show would either suggest that the MCA doesn't appear to have a gender equity policy and therefore haven't seen the need to collect moving image work by women or they do purchase moving image work by women but they choose not to show it?
+This collection-based show would suggest that either the MCA doesn't appear to have a gender equity policy and therefore haven't seen the need to collect moving image work by women, or they do purchase moving image work by women, but they just choose not to show it.